mdyd-dev/product-marketplace-template/README.md

 ```
 ## Chat configuration

-To enable chat you have to execute mutation.
+To enable chat you have to execute mutation via GraphiQL.
 Start the http server locally that will serve the GUI use:
 ```
 pos-cli gui serve [environment]
 ```
-To open platformOS Admin go to http://localhost:3333 and then hit "Go to GraphiQL"
+To open GraphiQL go to http://localhost:3333 and then hit "Go to GraphiQL"

 Put this mutation into editor and run:
 ```